High School Study Abroad: What Parents Need to Know

 However, it is still important for both of you to remain in contact at some points.
 Here are a few things to keep in mind to make your chats stress free and not cramp their style:

-Though it may seem like the easiest option (even if you have to sit in the cell phone store in the mall forever), purchasing an overseas package on their current US phone plan will only give you headaches complete with roaming fees and data usage charts skyrocketing.
+Though it may seem like the easiest option, purchasing an overseas package on their current US phone plan will only give you headaches complete with roaming fees and data usage charts skyrocketing.
 Instead:

 - Once they're in country, have them buy a local sim card and refill it with credit as needed.

-- Note: to avoid crazy roaming charges, have them keep it on airplane mode at all times -- even when they turn wifi on.
+- Note: to avoid crazy roaming charges, have them keep their phone on airplane mode at all times -- even when they turn wifi on.